 The Board is responsible for reviewing and approving the overall risk management strategy, including determining the Company's appetite for risk.
-The CEO and Executive Leadership Team have the day to day responsibility of implementing Indue's risk management strategy and Frameworks and for identifying and managing risk.
-On at least an annual basis, Indue's risk management framework is formally reviewed and management provide attestations to the Board that confirms that all key risks facing Indue have been identified; that management has established systems to monitor and manage those risks and the risk management frameworks are operating effectively and are adequate having regard to the risks they are designed to control.
+The CEO and Executive Leadership Team have the day to day responsibility of implementing Indue's risk management strategy and frameworks and for identifying and managing risk.
+On at least an annual basis, Indue's risk management framework is formally reviewed and management provide attestations to the Board that confirm that all key risks facing Indue have been identified; that management has established systems to monitor and manage those risks and the risk management frameworks are operating effectively and are adequate having regard to the risks they are designed to control.
 This review process was completed for the reporting period.

-The Company has an independent internal audit function (currently outsourced to professional services firm, EY) that reports to the Audit Committee.
+The Company has an independent internal audit function (currently outsourced to professional services firm, Ernst & Young (EY)) that reports to the Audit Committee.
 The internal audit function is responsible for evaluating, testing and reporting on the adequacy and effectiveness of the Company's internal controls.
 To ensure independence, the Company's Internal Audit function has a direct reporting line to the Chair of the Audit Committee.

-APS 330 disclosures for Capital Adequacy are available in the Regulatory Disclosures section of the Indue Website.
+APS 330 disclosures for Capital Adequacy are available in the Regulatory Disclosures section of the Indue Website: www2.indue. com.au/regulatory-disclosures